 The North Dalmatia naturist region extends over two counties: Zadar and Sibenik.
-Like in other counties along the coast, most of the nudist beaches are concentrated within naturist camping grounds and resorts.
+Like in other counties along the coast, most of the naturist or nudist beaches are concentrated within dedicated naturist camping grounds and resorts.

-Some of them are only partly reserved for nudists and in recent years the number of beaches that are exclusively for naturists has gone down.
-However, in today’s article we’re going to check out a complete guide to the Northern Dalmatia nudist beaches, as you still have a lot of great options available.
+Some of them are only partly reserved for nudists, while in recent years the number of beaches that are exclusively for naturists has gone down.
+But this doesn’t mean that you don’t have plenty of options available.

-Most of the naturist camping sites are located along the mainland, while on the numerous islands of the Sibenik and Zadar archipelagos there are many other clothing optional beaches that are not officially designated for naturists, but where they are tolerated by local communities.
+Most of the naturist camping sites are located along the mainland, while on the numerous islands of the Sibenik and Zadar archipelagos, many other clothing-optional beaches are not officially designated for naturists, but where are generally tolerated by local communities.

 It’s difficult to say how many actual naturist beaches are there in the Zadar district, including the archipelago islands, whose number is the same as the number of days in a year…